Yemeni Armed Forces: Pro-Hadi forces

 In addition to ground forces, the UAE air force trained pilots to form a new Yemeni Air Force using Air Tractor AT-802 light craft.
 By late October these were reported to be in operation and assisting Hadi loyalist army units near Taiz.
 Yemeni Army troops fought in Taiz against the Houthi forces, seizing control of several districts in the city in late April 2017.
-A renewed offensive was launched by the Yemeni national army which received plentiful air support from the Yemeni air corps\Saudi-led coalition, secured the whole of the city and installed the Hadi government in overall control of Taizz.
+A renewed offensive was launched by the Yemeni national army which received plentiful air support from the Yemeni air corps and Saudi-led coalition; they secured the whole of the city and installed the Hadi government in overall control of Taizz.

 The Yemeni army has been reinforced by thousands of volunteers under Tareq Saleh's national resistance forces.
 Elements of the republican guard and the Giants brigade have joined the Yemeni army against the Houthis.